kavin1022/COMPSCI220/README.md

-# COMPSCI220
+# University of Auckland Works
-This contains all work I've completed in the COMPSCI220 course at the University of Auckland.
+This contains all work I've completed in the various courses at the University of Auckland.